aysh34/aysh34/README.md

 ---

 **Data Science & Machine Learning Enthusiast | Problem Solver | Kaggle Contributor**
-Passionate about AI-driven solutions, data analysis, and real-world problem-solving.
-Experienced in leveraging Python, ML frameworks, and statistical techniques to extract insights and build impactful models.
-Adept at collaborating in research, competitive programming, and open-source contributions.
+- Passionate about using AI to solve real-world problems and analyze data.
+- Experienced with Python, machine learning tools, and statistical methods to build useful models and extract insights.
+- Enjoy collaborating on research, competitive programming, and contributing to open-source projects.

 ---